 About this Update:

-As part of our ongoing journey, we are sharing the fifth update to our financial report of our health and well-being related scientific research and partnerships.
-This update includes financial support from January 1, 2010 through June 30, 2017.
+As part of our ongoing journey to be a credible and effective partner in the important fight against obesity, we are sharing the sixth update to our financial report of our health and well-being related scientific research and partnerships.
+This update includes financial support from Jan.
+1, 2010 through Dec.
+31, 2017.
 This six-month update includes the following:

-- $1.9 million health and well-being related partnership activities.
+- $3.8 million in health and well-being related partnership activities.

 We will continue to disclose, at six month intervals, all relevant funding of well-being related research, partnerships and health professionals and scientific experts that meet the criteria identified in the transparency website.

-2. Why are there fewer disclosures no investments in research reported during this time period?
+2. Why are there fewer disclosures reported during this 6-month reporting period?

 If you’ve been following these reports, you’ll note that we continue to have fewer investments to disclose.
 This is due in part to the application of new guiding principles that we began to implement in early 2016.
 The new principles define how we will provide financial support for well-being related scientific research and partnerships.
 While our previous support of well-being related research produced scientifically valid results, we recognized an opportunity to avoid some of the questions that result when we are the sole provider of funding.